radiac/django-tagulous/docs/upgrading.rst

 Changelog
 =========

-Releases which require special steps when upgrading to them will be marked.
+Releases which require special steps when upgrading to them will be marked with links to the instructions above.

-Changes for upcoming releases will be listed without a release date - these are available by installing the master branch from github.
+Changes for upcoming releases will be listed without a release date - these are available by installing the master branch from github (see :ref:`installation_instructions` for details).

 0.10.0, in development